Foundation of the State Crisis: Background

-The dispute
+Crisis

+Portrait of Zhu Changluo as the Taichang Emperor.
+Although he was the eldest son of the Wanli Emperor, his father delayed appointing him as the heir to the throne for many years.

-In 1586, the issue of succession arose when the Emperor elevated his favorite concubine, Lady Zheng, to the rank of "Imperial Noble Consort" (Huang Guifei), after she bore him a son, placing her one step below Empress Wang and above any other of his concubines, including Lady Wang, the mother of the Emperor's eldest son Zhu Changluo (1582–1620).
-This made it clear to those around him that he preferred the son of Lady Zheng, Zhu Changxun (1586–1641)—his third son (the second son died in infancy)—as his successor rather than Zhu Changluo.
+In 1586, the issue of succession arose when the Emperor elevated his favorite concubine, Lady Zheng, to the rank of "Imperial Noble Consort" (Huang Guifei), after they had a son, Zhu Changxun (1586–1641), placing her one step below Empress Wang and above all other concubines, including Lady Wang, the mother of his eldest son Zhu Changluo (1582–1620).
+This made it clear to those around the Emperor that he preferred Zhu Changxun, his third son, as his successor rather than Zhu Changluo.
 The bureaucracy then split; some officials began to defend the rights of the first son based on legal primogeniture, while others aligned themselves with the promotion of Lady Zheng's son.
 The Emperor, despite his autocratic rule, did not possess legislative authority and was limited in his ability to make autonomous decisions.
-As a result, he lacked the power to alter the rules of succession.
-In response to the widespread support for the rights of the eldest son among officials, he chose to delay the decision and did not appoint either the first-born or the younger son as his successor.
+He lacked the power to alter the rules of succession.
+Widespread support for the rights of the eldest son among officials led him to delay the decision and not appoint either of his sons as his successor.